masakhane-io/masakhanePreprocessor/african-stopwords/stage2/sourcing.md

 - social media domain
 - religion

-> If there are more you feel we should add please let me know.
+> If there are more you feel we should add (or remove) please let me know.

 ### Deadline for Sourcing: 25th April 2022: